-CINCINNATI – If Fiona, the Cincinnati Zoo’s new baby hippo, is the cutest thing ev-er, the Asian elephant born there on March 15, 1998 might be a close second.
+CINCINNATI – If Fiona was the cutest Cincinnati Zoo baby ev-er, the Asian elephant born there on March 15, 1998 might be a close second.

 “Elephants, by our visitor surveys, are the most popular animals at the zoo,” said Ed Maruska, the Cincinnati Zoo director at the time.
 “And if you have a baby elephant, you just magnify that.”